mcookly/pencil-colors.nvim/README.md

-# Pencil Colors for Neovim
+# pencil-colors.nvim

-This is the same thing as the beloved [vim-colors-pencil](https://github.com/preservim/vim-colors-pencil), except it is ported to lua with a couple of small tweaks.
+This is the same thing as the beloved [vim-colors-pencil](https://github.com/preservim/vim-colors-pencil), except it is ported to lua with a couple of small color tweaks and lack of color support for certain vim plugins.
 **This only works in Neovim.**

 ## Install